 "Phases I and II Architectural History Survey of the Bethel Academy & Theological Seminary for the Hubert H. Humphrey Jobs Corps Center Project, St. Paul" (Van Erem and Kellerhals 2012).
 This study evaluated the former Bethel Academy & Theological Seminary campus (RA-SPC-8112) for NRHP eligibility and recommended that the campus was not eligible as a historic district due to loss of historic integrity.
-This study only evaluated the campus as a potential historic district but did not evaluate buildings for individual eligibility.
+This study only evaluated the campus as a potential historic district.
+However, in additional documentation of individual buildings, Building 1 (Bethel Academy) and Building 3 (Theological Seminary) were recommended as individually eligible for listing in the NRHP, and Building 2 (Library) was recommended as not eligible (Van Erem 2012a and 2012b).